Coppersmith's lattices and "focus groups": an attack on small-exponent RSA: The ``focus group'' attack on small-exponent RSA

-We used Mathematica v.11 on a Microsoft Surface Book with an i7-6600 CPU equipped with 16GB RAM.
-We did not seriously attempt to optimize the lattice reduction computations, relying instead on Mathematica's {\tt LatticeReduce} command (which is an implementation of \cite{NS}).
-In order to keep a comparison with the experiments in \cite{BD,BM,Wong} we restricted our attention to computations that took roughly an hour or less.
-Our results are presented in Table~\ref{tab:tab1}, and include a comparison with an implementation of Boneh-Durfee's .292 attack using Mathematica on the same machine.\footnote{Note that the Boneh-Durfee .292 attack already selects a sublattice, so the performance gain against the .284 attack is even greater.
-The dimensions of the comparable Boneh-Durfee .292 attack lattices are slightly higher than ours:~this is because their attack failed for smaller lattice sizes.} It would be interesting to perform a similar comparison with the algorithm of \cite{BM}, whose sublattice is more similar to the one selected by the ``focus group'' attack.
-The attack in \cite{BM} satisfies the enabling condition for the same $\delta<1-\sqrt{1/2}\approx .292$ range as Boneh-Durfee's attack \cite{BD}.
-We have not rigorously analyzed at what point our enabling condition breaks down, as it is likely moot:~algebraic independence may be lost before that point anyhow (see the comments at the end of \secref{sec:overview}).
+We ran timings using Mathematica v.11 on a Dell PowerEdge R740xd server with two Intel Xeon Silver 4114 2.2GHz processors and 256GB RAM.
+We did not seriously attempt to optimize the lattice basis reduction computations, relying instead on Mathematica's {\tt LatticeReduce} command (which is an implementation of \cite{NS}).
+Timing results are presented in Table~\ref{tab:tab1} and include, as a control experiment, a comparison with an implementation of Boneh-Durfee's .292 and .284 attacks using Mathematica on the same machine with the same parameters $m$ and $t$.
+It would be interesting to perform a similar comparison with the algorithm of \cite{BM}, whose sublattice is more similar to the one selected by the ``focus group'' attack.
+The attack in \cite{BM} also satisfies the enabling condition for the same $\delta<1-\sqrt{1/2}\approx .292$ range as Boneh-Durfee's attack \cite{BD}.
+We have not rigorously analyzed at what point our enabling condition breaks down, as it may be moot anyhow:~algebraic independence might be lost before that point (see the comments at the end of \secref{sec:overview}).